The 2024 CNF REU Program

 (Please note that this program is not open to Cornell University students.
-The CNF REU Program is listed here for non-Cornell students and to support the application.)
+The CNF REU Program is listed here in Experience Cornell for non-Cornell students and to support the application.)

-Participants receive a $6,000 stipend, plus housing and reasonable travel expenses.
-Full participation in the ten-week program, convocations, and final reporting are all mandatory.
+CNF REU interns receive a $6,000 stipend, plus housing and reasonable travel expenses, including travel to the NNCI REU Convocation in Nebraska.
+Full participation in the ten-week program, convocations, final reporting, and evaluations are all mandatory.

-Please read the Requirements (above left) carefully before starting your application to ensure you are eligible for this program.
+Please read the Requirements (link above left) carefully before starting your application to ensure you are eligible for this program.

 We look forward to receiving your application materials!